-Every Friday I post a short story here in its entirety.
-It stays up for one week and then I post something new.
-When I do, the old one is taken down.
-So please enjoy the story of the week while it lasts.
+Every Friday I post a short story for free.
+It stays up for 1 week and then comes down when I put the next one up.
+So please enjoy this story while it lasts.

 When death stole one life, she searched for another.